 The Youth Education Shoplifting Program (YES Program) is an educational, rehabilitative program offered to juveniles referred to Court for first time petty theft/shoplifting offenses.
 Participants are ordered into the program from both official and unofficial cases heard by Magistrates and the Diversion Specialist.

-54 Juveniles completed the program/testing analyzed and scored:
+101 Juveniles completed the program / analyzed evaluation: